It's a New Day in Public Health.

 DOH recommends one of the following:

-- Boil water for at least 1 minute before using it for drinking, cooking, making ice, brushing teeth, or washing dishes.
+Boil water for at least 1 minute before using it for drinking, cooking, making ice, brushing teeth, or washing dishes.
+Once the water reaches a rolling boil, let it boil for one minute.
+Boil tap water even if it is filtered.

-- Disinfect water by adding 8 drops (about 1/8 tsp – this would form a puddle about the size of a dime) of unscented household bleach per gallon of water, and then let it stand for 30 minutes.
+If unable to boil, disinfect it.
+Disinfect water by adding 8 drops (about 1/8 tsp – this would form a puddle about the size of a dime) of unscented household bleach per gallon of water, and then let it stand for 30 minutes.

-If tap water is CLEAR:
+If tap water is clear:

 - Use unscented bleach (does not contain added scent).